 Ali fled his original home in Abu al-Hamam area in the eastern countryside of Deir e-Zor province—controlled by Iranian militias fighting alongside Syrian government forces—in 2017.
 While trying to reach northern Syria, he was arrested by the Kurdish-dominated Syrian Democratic Forces (SDF) and placed in al-Sad camp in the southern countryside of Hasakah province.
-After nine months in detention, he paid a smuggler to sneak him out of the camp and into a neighboring village but was arrested again and sent to Ein Issa Refugee Camp in northern Raqqa province and smuggled out once more.
+After nine months in detention, he paid a smuggler to sneak him out of the camp and into a neighboring village where he was arrested again, sent to Ayn Issa Refugee Camp in northern Raqqa province and smuggled out once more.

-Afterwards, he settled in a single-room house with his four family members in Tal Abyad until Thursday morning, when Turkish military and allied Syrian opposition factions launched air strikes and artillery, forcing thousands to escape their respective homes and settlements.
+Afterwards, he settled in a one-bedroom house with his four family members in Tal Abyad until Thursday morning, when Turkish military and allied Syrian opposition factions launched air strikes and artillery, forcing thousands to escape.

 “Hundreds of thousands of civilians are trapped in a military zone with no safe access,” Ali said.
 He has little choice but to monitor the course of the battles before he can decide where he will settle next.

 Ali is one of an estimated 60,000 to 100,000 who have become internally displaced within the first 24 hours of fighting as a result of Turkey’s latest campaign, according to Qamishli-based researcher at the Rojava Information Center, Thomas Mcclure.